USDA-ARS-GBRU/QTLsurge/README.md

 bcftools call -vc -V indels output.bcf > output_snps.bcf #filter to snps
 #run desired filtration using bcftools
 bcftools convert output_snps.bcf -o output_snps.vcf #convert to VCF perl vcf2freq.pl output_snps.vcf 0 >output_frequency_file.txt #vcf2freq.pl is supplied as a helper program, converts to QTLsurge format.
 The last argument is the cycle you are on.
-Use 0 if this is your initial, standard QTL-seq experiment
+Use 0 if this is your initial, standard QTL-seq experiment.
+This script is not robust to variation in genotype format and only accepts "GT:PL:AD" format that results from this pipeline.
 ```

 A testing file (test/test.freq) is located on the github page.